Teoscar Hernández Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 12th in the league.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 11th in the league.

-- The Pirates have the eighth-ranked team ERA among all league pitching staffs (3.79).
+- The Pirates have the eighth-ranked team ERA across all league pitching staffs (3.83).

-- Pirates pitchers combine to surrender 45 home runs (0.9 per game), the second-fewest in baseball.
+- Pirates pitchers combine to surrender 47 home runs (0.9 per game), the second-fewest in the league.

-- Keller gets the start for the Pirates, his 11th of the season.
-He is 5-1 with a 2.44 ERA and 77 strikeouts in 62 2/3 innings pitched.
+- Contreras (3-4) takes the mound for the Pirates in his 10th start of the season.
+He's put together a 4.50 ERA in 50 2/3 innings pitched, with 35 strikeouts.

-- His last time out was on Saturday against the Arizona Diamondbacks, when the righty threw six innings, surrendering two earned runs while giving up three hits.
+- In his last appearance on Sunday, the right-hander went five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.